splunk/observability-workshop/content/en/other/hpa/3-deploy-apache.md

 ## 4. Kubernetes ConfigMaps

-A ConfigMap is an object in Kubernetes consisting of key-value pairs which can be injected into your application.
+A ConfigMap is an object in Kubernetes consisting of key-value pairs that can be injected into your application.
 With a ConfigMap, you can separate configuration from your Pods.

 Using ConfigMap, you can prevent hardcoding configuration data.
 ConfigMaps are useful for storing and sharing non-sensitive, unencrypted configuration information.